UmeshaJayakody/Social-Media-WebApp/README.md

   ![not followed](./images/others-account-followed.png)

-  - **Visual Clarification:**
-    The following screenshots provide additional clarity regarding the user profile and privacy settings:
-    *(image1, image2)*

 - **Posting updates with text and media**
+  - **Creating Posts:**
-  - After registration, users can create posts with:
+  After registration, users can create and share posts that include:
-    1. Title
+  1. **Title**
-    2. Content
+  2. **Content** (text-based)
-    3. Alternative content (optional image or video)
+  3. **Alternative Content** (optional: image or video to accompany the post)

-  - Posts can be edited repeatedly.
+  - **Post Editing:**
+    Users can edit their posts at any time, allowing for continuous updates and modifications.

+  - **Engagement with Posts:**
-  - Users and friends can:
+    Users and their friends can interact with posts in the following ways:
-    - Like/unlike posts
+    - **Like/Unlike Posts**: Show appreciation or remove likes on a post.
+    - **Comment on Posts**: Share thoughts, feedback, or discussions related to the post.
-    - Comment on posts
+    - **View Comments**: Users can view all comments made on the posts for an engaging experience.

-    - View others' comments
+  - **Post Visibility:**
-  - Users see their posts on their profile, while the home page displays posts from everyone.
+    - Users will see their own posts directly on their **profile** page.
+    - The **home page** displays posts from all users, allowing for a broader view of the platform's content.

+  - **Profile Interaction:**
-  - Users can visit other profiles and follow/unfollow them.
+    - Users have the ability to visit other profiles and engage with their content.
+    - **Follow/Unfollow** functionality allows users to build their network and stay updated on the posts from profiles they’re interested in.

 - **Friend connections and friend list management**
   - Users can follow and unfollow others.